markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ## Adding a Little HTML

 HTML (or Hyper Text Markup Language, in case anyone asks) is the underlying structure of any web page.
-Looking at our Run Buddy mock-up, every piece&mdash;the header, the sign-up form, the trainer images&mdash;is an HTML "element" under the hood.
+Looking at our Run Buddy mock-up, every piece&mdash;the header, the sign-up form, the trainer images&mdash;is an HTML element under the hood.
 This is why we created an `index.html` file in the previous step.
 All of our HTML code and content will go inside this HTML file.

 While we could open this single file directly in our code editor (VS Code), we should start thinking about Run Buddy as a "project" that will eventually have multiple files and folders.
 So let's open the entire `run-buddy` folder with VS Code.
 You can do this a number of ways, by either dragging the folder into VS Code, using VS Code's File > Open Folder menu option, or opening it from the command line!
 If you're still in the terminal in the `run-buddy` directory, run the command `code .` where the `.` means "this directory."